 - Meet the minimum requirements for admission as a double major.

 The application is available here on the Cornell University Undergraduate Admissions site.
 Please check the box on the application that indicates your interest in Double Major.

 If you have questions about adding AEM as a double major, you are encouraged to request a conversation with an advisor in Dyson Student Services by emailing Dyson_OSS@cornell.edu.
 Please be prepared with specific questions and your intended academic plan.

 - You will be contacted by email regarding your acceptance into the double major

 Note: Requests to add AEM as a double major are considered only at the end of spring semester freshman or sophomore year.
-The deadline to submit the online supplement form is the last day of classes.
+The deadline to submit the application is May 1.

 Questions?
 Please email email@example.com.